 In this article, we will explore what is transcoding.
 Along with that, we will comprehend its role in the telecom business and how users and providers can access it.

 What is Transcoding?

 It is the process of converting one codec into another to establish a seamless call connection between caller and recipient.

 How does Transcoding work?

-VoIP lines are used to make a connection between two endpoints, which are the caller and recipient.
-The VoIP lines can be established for a voice call or video call.
-To establish a connection between two endpoints, a bridge is created.
+VoIP lines connect two endpoints, which are the caller and recipient, enabling voice calls or video calls.
+A bridge creates a connection between two endpoints.
 Moreover, both the caller and recipient will use an encoding algorithm.
-This algorithm is known as codec or vocoder.
+This algorithm, known as codec or vocoder.